 University of California in Los Angeles researchers reported that broccoli can be a great addition to your diet if you’re trying to prevent a cold.
 Broccoli and other cruciferous vegetables were proven to help boost immunity, according to the study.
 Researchers claim that sulforaphane, a chemical in the vegetable, switches on antioxidant genes and enzymes in specific immune cells, which combat free radicals in your body and prevent you from getting sick.

-Green tea is not only one of our recommended 5 Best Teas For Weight Loss, it’s also one of the best sources for fighting off a cold.
+Green tea is not only one of our recommended best teas for weight loss, it’s also one of the best sources for fighting off a cold.
 It contains flavonoids, an antioxidant that boosts immunity, and has anti-inflammatory properties, according to a study published in the Journal of Indian Society of Periodontology.
 The study states that the antioxidant catechin, which is heavily prevalent in green tea, is known to be a powerful antibacterial and antiviral and can kill off cold-starting bacteria and the influenza virus.

 Spinach is a major superfood that is great for your overall health.
 Not only is it packed with digestion-regulating fiber, but it also contains vitamin C. Like with bell peppers and oranges, vitamin C is a powerful nutrient that can assist in preventing the common cold and help reduce symptoms of sickness.

 Whole grains contain anti-inflammatory properties, which allows for an increase of production of healthy bacteria, according to a study published by The American Journal of Clinical Nutrition.
-Seventy percent of your immune system lives in your gut, according to Tyeese L. Gaines, DO, in our list of 27 Doctors’ Own Cures for a Cold.
-So, it’s important to keep your gut healthy if you want to fend off any cold-causing germs!
+Seventy percent of your immune system lives in your gut; so, it’s important to keep your gut healthy if you want to fend off any cold-causing germs!

 Eggs, and especially the yolks, are packed with immunity-boosting nutrients.
 Eggs contain a high amount of vitamin D, a vitamin that’s vital in regulating and strengthening immunity.
 According to a study published in the journal JAMA, participants who took a daily serving of vitamin D in the wintertime were less likely to catch a cold or any other upper respiratory tract infection in comparison to those who did not.